papicella/tas4k8s-useful-scripts/README.md

 ### inspect-cf-app.sh

-Get detailed output of what was installed for the kapp "cf" and current status
+Get detailed output of what was installed for the kapp "**cf**" and current status

 Parameters: